canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 discourse: 4911,5164,5603,6756,8037
 ---

-# Write Your First Wayland Compositor
+# Write your first Wayland compositor
-This tutorial will guide you through writing a simple compositor: the installation of dependencies, building it, and running it.
-You'll be impressed by how easy it is to create a Wayland compositor using Mir!
+This tutorial will guide you through writing a basic Mir compositor.
+By the end of it, you will create, build, and run a program with basic window management capabilities such as controlling multiple windows, minimizing and maximizing, and handling mouse input.

+This section will cover the needed dependencies and how to install them, the minimum code needed for a Mir compositor, how to build this code, and finally how to run your compositor.

 ## Assumptions

 This tutorial assumes that:

-1. The reader is familiar with C++ and CMake.
+* You are familiar with C++ and CMake.
-2. The reader has cmake and a C++ compiler installed
+* You have `cmake` and a C++ compiler installed.

-## A barebones Mir compositor
-This section will cover the needed dependencies and how to install them, the minimum code needed for a Mir compositor, how to build this code, and finally how to run your compositor.

-### Dependencies
-Before you start coding, you'll need to install `libmiral`, and `mir-graphics-drivers-desktop` which can be done on different distros as
-follows:
+## Installing dependencies

+The example program requires
+* `libmiral`- a library for Mir abstraction layer
+* `mir-graphics-drivers-desktop` - a display server

-Installing dependencies on Debian and its derivatives:
+Install dependecnices on Debian and its derivatives:
 ```sh
 sudo apt install libmiral-dev mir-graphics-drivers-desktop
 ```